Marco-MDV/notes-for-developer/readMe.md

 ### Introduction
-Hi every one, this is a simple notes of junior developer for other developer! this project is born for help developers for theory of arguments and syntax of it, if you are interested you can read file or do download.
+Hi every one, this is a simple notes of junior developer for other developers! this project is born for help developers for theory of arguments and syntax of it, if you are interested you can read file or do download.